 A simple way to do Madhubani painting on fabric involves filling colour inside the outliner done in textured 3D outliner.

-You can fill the colours inside the design and then do the outline or vice versa
+You can fill the colours inside the design and then do the outline or vice versa.
+The various glass painting designs are very well suited for this.
+A simple google search for glass paintings will give you many inspirations for your next project.

 4 Spray painting